Pinafore/karl-flashcards-web-app/README.md

 Also, if you want to have another deployment environment, say `preprod`, you just have to change environment variables, but you can keep using the same Docker Compose files.

-### The .env file
-The `.env` file is the one that contains all your configurations, generated keys and passwords, etc.

-Depending on your workflow, you could want to exclude it from Git, for example if your project is public.
-In that case, you would have to make sure to set up a way for your CI tools to obtain it while building or deploying your project.

-One way to do it could be to add each environment variable to your CI/CD system, and updating the `docker-compose.yml` file to read that specific env var instead of reading the `.env` file.

 ## URLs
-These are the URLs that will be used and generated by the project.
+These are the URLs used and generated by the project.

 ### Production URLs
 Production URLs, from the branch `production`.